PA Department of Health Ruling Regarding Dental Appointments

 Experts say to avoid sugary, processed, acidic and high carbohydrate foods without significant nutritional value.
 Healthline reports acidic, sweet or simple carbohydrate foods can increase the risk of tooth wear and decay, while nutrient-rich foods remineralize and strengthen teeth.
 Maintaining a balanced diet of fruits, vegetables, proteins, calcium-rich foods and whole grains are good for both a healthy smile and body.
 This good for you news is just what mouths need for healthy teeth and gums.

 At Three Rivers Dental Group we’re here to help every patient improve their overall dental health.
 Contact us today to schedule a checkup and examination of your teeth and gums.
-We are conveniently located throughout the Pittsburgh area in Greentree, Cranberry, Greensburg, and Jennerstown.
+We are conveniently located throughout the Pittsburgh area in Greentree, Cranberry, and Greensburg.